 Routine dental cleanings at home and with a primary care veterinarian are essential for your pet’s overall health and well-being.
-However, your cat or dog may suffer from an illness or injury that requires care from a veterinarian experienced in advanced dentistry and oral surgery.
+However, your cat or dog may suffer from an illness or injury that requires care from a veterinarian that is highly trained and experienced in advanced dentistry and oral surgery.

-At BEVS, our dentistry department is led by Bill Kellner, DVM, currently pursuing an Alternate Path Residency in veterinary dentistry.
+At BEVS, our dentistry department is led by Bill Kellner, DVM, DAVDC, a board-certified veterinary dentist.
 Dr. Kellner has over 25 years of general practice experience including veterinary dentistry and oral surgery and he has trained under several leading dental experts.
 You can rest assured that your pet is in extremely qualified and compassionate hands.

 The veterinary dentistry services we offer

 In addition to oral exams and full mouth dental x-rays and interpretation, BEVS provides a full range of dental services, including:

 - Dental imaging – assessment and diagnosis of periodontal and endodontic disease, missing teeth, jaw fractures, and oral tumors, utilizing digital dental radiography, CT, and MRI

 - Endodontics – root canal and vital pulp therapy to save broken, injured (discolored pink, purple, or brown), and dead teeth

 - Feline dentistry – treatment for tooth resorption, stomatitis, and gingivitis

 - Maxillofacial surgery – repair of broken jaws and lymph node excision for tumor staging

 - Oral surgery – simple and complex extractions including, full mouth extractions, oral tumor removal and biopsies, gingival hyperplasia, and extraction of retained deciduous teeth (baby teeth)